Paint in Watercolour

 Class format and activities

-You will have the opportunity to identify whether you wish to work on an individual project or on within a group theme which will vary from course to course.
-The theme of this module will be the relation of watercolour painting to drawing.
-There will be a variety of subjects to paint from observation plus painting from the figure.
 There will be an emphasis on sharing knowledge, experience and supporting each other via group discussions and shows of work with group crits.
-The tutor will facilitate group discussions, give presentations, demonstrations and work with students
+The tutor will facilitate group discussions, give presentations, demonstrations and work with students one to one and in groups.

 In order to ensure that you make the best possible progress on your course, you will have regular feedback from your tutor, in a constructive and supportive environment.